Scott Pellerin: Playing career

 In 2000, Pellerin was claimed by the Minnesota Wild in the 2000 NHL Expansion Draft but was traded to the Carolina Hurricanes for the rights of Askhat Rakhmatulin and two draft picks at the trade deadline.
 He signed with the Boston Bruins in 2001 but after just one goal in 35 games, he was placed on waivers and eventually claimed by the Dallas Stars.
 In 2003, he was traded to the Phoenix Coyotes for Claude Lemieux and the rights to Guy Lanouette.
 Pellerin re-signed with St. Louis, but only managed two games for the team having been assigned to the AHL's Worcester IceCats.
 He retired in 2004.
 In total, Pellerin played 536 regular season games in the NHL, scoring 72 goals and 126 assists for 198 points.

 Since 2015, Pellerin has served as the director of player development for the Toronto Maple Leafs of the NHL.
 He was promoted to Senior Director of Player Development on August 23, 2018, with Stephane Robidas promoted to take his place.
+Pellerin was announced as an NHL scout with the Arizona Coyotes in September 2021.

 In 1997, Pellerin was inducted into the University of Maine Hall of Fame and in 2008 he was inducted into the New Brunswick Sports Hall of Fame.